MatthewManzella/MatthewManzella/README.md

     - North Central College '26
       - B.S.
 Computer Science
       - Minors in Mathematics, Economics
-- 👀 I’m primarily interested in software development and data analytics.
+- 👀 I’m interested in all types of software development and data analytics!
-- 🌱 I’m currently learning about Web Development, Database Systems, and AI fundamentals.
+- 🌱 I’m currently learning about Web Development, Database Systems, and AI fundamentals in school.
 - 💞️ I’m looking to collaborate on any sort of projects!
 - 📫 How to reach me:
     - Email: matthew.manzella@comcast.net